potoshk/potos-docs/docs/glossary/consensus.md

 **Node ID:** Consensus node signature public key and consensus node unique identifier, usually a 64-byte binary string, other nodes use the node ID of the message packet sender to verify the message packet

-Considering that the node ID is very long, including this field in the consensus message will consume part of the network bandwidth, FISCO BCOS introduces a node index, each consensus node maintains a public consensus node list, and the node index records the position of each consensus node ID in this list:
+Considering that the node ID is very long, including this field in the consensus message will consume part of the network bandwidth, POTOS introduces a node index, each consensus node maintains a public consensus node list, and the node index records the position of each consensus node ID in this list:

 **Node index:** The position of each consensus node ID in this list of common node IDs